awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 Example

-The following example is a custom WLM configuration, which defines one queue with a concurrency level of five\.
+The following example is a custom WLM configuration, which defines one manual WLM queue with a concurrency level \(query slots\) of five\.

 ```
 {